 This has even happened in clinical Botox trials, including one study conducted by the MHRA.
 In this case, five women became pregnant during the trials.
 While most elected to have an abortion, one woman went on to have a healthy pregnancy.

 If you've unknowingly had Botox while pregnant, this kind of anecdotal evidence should be enough to reassure you that the risk of having harmed your baby is low.
 But you should not have any further Botox treatments throughout the rest of your pregnancy.
+There are also other factors besides pregnancy you may want to consider first before your Botox injection - check them here.

 Botox While Breastfeeding